Eschatologue/CM_wiki/docs/gameplay/homebrew/fishing.md

 *"A clever angler knows: the right tackle makes all the difference."*
 { .quote }

 Tackles enhance the functionality of your fishing rod.
 While baits improve the **Overall Score** or allow you to target specific fish, tackles modify the mechanics of fishing itself.
-Each tackle has a unique functionality, as outlined in the Tackle table
+Each tackle has a unique functionality, as outlined in the Tackles table.

 ##### Tackles